Frequently Asked Questions

 Student who wish to apply for admission to any health sciences program must attend a Health Sciences Information Session and must attach ORIGINAL verification of attendance to the program application.
 Applications without the ORIGINAL verification will not be considered.
 Copies are not accepted and applications will not be considered for admission.

 You must apply by one of the deadline dates and be accepted to the program.
 The date you should submit your application will depend upon when you meet the admission requirements and when you decide it is the right time for you to start the program.
 The Nursing Program admits students each semester and the LPN-RN Mobility and Paramedic-RN Mobility programs admit one time each year.
 Check out the application dates under the particular program’s Admission Requirements and Dates.

 What prerequisite courses are required for nursing?

-Students must be eligible to enroll in Eng 101, math 100 or higher level math, and meet the college reading requirments.
+Students must be eligible to enroll in Eng 101, math 100 or higher-level math, and meet the college reading requirements.
 It is highly recommended that students complete as many of the general education courses required for the program as possible.

 Paramedic to RN Mobility and LPN to RN Mobility

 Students applying for the mobility options must complete several general education courses before applying.
 Those courses can be found in the curriculum for those particular programs.

 If I meet the “Admission Requirements”, will I be in the program?

 Not necessarily.
 Admission is competitive; all applicants are rank-ordered according to their pre-admission test score and grades in designated courses.
 Those applicants with the highest scores will be on the top of the list.
 We usually accept approximately 50-60 students from each admission ranking.
 Find out more details about the ranking process at the Health Sciences Information Session.